tahsinAmin/Auto-Search/README.md

 - ~~Have the live link in GitHub~~
 - [x] Suggestion box needs to be bigger to click
 - [x] Put the input form inside the main design
-- [ ] Get the search button out of the flex
 - [ ] In the hero section, make it center, at the left, there's a text and at the right we have the input
 - [ ] Show search and date with modal
 - [ ] Have a loading div to show that the data is processing